-Group S-2 includes buildings used for storage of noncombustible materials such as beverages up to 16-percent alcohol content, cement, chalk, batteries, electric coils and motors, distribution transformers, glass, some appliances including stoves, washers and dryers, metal furniture, metals, food products, fresh fruit and frozen foods.
+Group S-2 includes buildings used for storage of noncombustible materials such as beverages up to 16-percent alcohol content, cement, chalk, batteries, electric coils and motors, glass, stoves, washers and dryers, metal furniture, metals; and food products in noncombustible containers or fresh fruit in nonplastic containers and frozen foods.
 Open and enclosed parking garages are also Group S-2 occupancies.